Cinema Paradiso: Releases

 The film exists in multiple versions.
 It was originally released in Italy at 155 minutes, but poor box office performance in its native country led to its being shortened to 124 minutes for international release; in that form it was successful.
-This international version won the Special Jury Prize at the 1989 Cannes Film Festival and the 1989 Best Foreign Language Film Oscar.
+The shorter international version contributed significantly to the film's wider distribution outside Italy, where the original release had struggled commercially.
+This version was selected for the Panorama section of the 39th Berlin International Film Festival, but following a La Stampa interview with the festival's artistic director, Moritz de Hadeln, which included negative remarks about the film, particularly in comparison to Ettore Scola's similarly themed Splendor, Tornatore and producer Franco Cristaldi decided to withdraw it from the festival.
+It was later selected for the main competition at the 1989 Cannes Film Festival, winning the Special Jury Prize, and later won the 1989 Academy Award for Best Foreign Language Film.
 In 2002, the director's cut 173-minute version was released (known in the United States. as Cinema Paradiso: The New Version), although this was the original version, used at the film's premiere at the Europa Cinema Festival in Bari on 29 September 1988.